cy-rae/dhbw-tube/README.md

 4. **Add Grafana Helm Repository**:
 The script checks if the **Grafana Helm Repository** has already been added.
 If not, it adds the repository and updates the Helm repositories.
 5. **Apply vertical pod autoscaler**:
 The script applies the vertical pod autoscaler to the Minikube cluster.
-The vertical pod autoscaler automatically adjusts the resource requests of the pods in the cluster based on their usage.
+Vertical pod autoscaling automatically adjusts the resource requirements of the pods in the cluster based on their usage.
 (Horizontal pod autoscaling is applied by default.)
 6. **Create Kubernetes Environment**:
 The script uses Skaffold to create the Kubernetes environment according to the configuration in the `skaffold.yaml` file.